gaia-adm/metrics-gateway-service/README.md

 This implementation is temporary, can be moved to another platform if we discover it is not robust and scalable enough This implementation uses spring-security based authz server.
 Oltu build-in version is available in with_oltu branch

-TBD: docker file and service configuration file

-How to run: build a war and put it on Jetty (tested with Jetty 9.2) or run mnn jetty:run
+How to run locally: build a war and put it on Jetty (tested with Jetty 9.2) or run mnn jetty:run

 Functionality:
 - Accept metrics publishing and store it into logs/metrics-storage.log.
 Only metric name stored to the file.